Discover global hiring strategies from leading recruitment platforms

 How Multiplier’s Employer of Record Can Help You Hire & Expand in South Africa

-Multiplier can assist businesses in expanding into new markets rapidly and affordably without the requirement to establish a legal organization in South Africa.
+Multiplier EOR can assist businesses in expanding into new markets rapidly and affordably without the requirement to establish a legal organization in South Africa.

 As a result, businesses can begin recruiting staff and conducting business in South Africa within a few weeks instead of the months it would take to establish a subsidiary.